Dean177/reason-standard/docs/Motivation.md

 Examples are few and far between and the one-line docstrings often require a pen and paper to decode.

 Standard aims to be much easier to learn with thorough documentation and plenty of examples.
-Plus being able to [search the api](/api) makes finding this information much easier.
+Plus, being able to [search the api](/api) makes finding this information much easier.

 - High quality documentation and examples
 - Well-documented and consistent edge-case behaviour